 Although the Applicant submitted a detailed list of architectural standards for all residential buildings throughout the proposed development, these standards will not be considered for utility allocation.
-Example elevations from the Applicant are provided in the attached PUD document and on Page 9 of this Staff Report.
+Example elevations are provided in the attached PUD Document and on Pages 9 & 10 of this Staff Report.
 Upon submission of building permits, should elevations be inconsistent with previous approvals, permits may not be issued.